Eileen-Cai/capstone_project/README.md

 - It consists of annotated tweets with information about their classification as hate speech, offensive language, or neither.
 - Each row represents a tweet along with the corresponding annotations provided by multiple annotators.
 - The main columns that will be essential for our analysis are: count(total number of annotations), hate_speech_count(number of annotations classifying a tweet as hate speech), offensive_language_count(number of annotations classifying a tweet as offensive language), neither_count(number of annotations classifying a tweet as neither hate speech nor offensive language).

+Data quality concerns: Although efforts have been made to ensure the accuracy of the data, it is important to acknowledge that annotations are subjective opinions provided by individual annotators.
+As such, there may be variations in classifications between annotators.
 ### Data Dictionary <a name="dictionary"></a>
 | Column | Data Type | Description |
 |--------|-----------|-------------|